Open Hearing (American TV program)

-Open Hearing was a 1957–58 American news-related talk show, with John H. Secondari as the moderator.
+Open Hearing is a 1957–58 American news-related talk show, with John H. Secondari as the moderator.
 It was a 60-minute program that aired Sunday evenings from 5–6 p.m. on the ABC television network.
 It began on February 3, 1957, as a 30-minute program on Sundays at 8:30 p.m.
+Martin Agronsky, John Edwards, Edward P. Morgan, and Richard Rendell formed a panel to interview newsmakers, and film was shown to bring major news of the week up to date.